Tourbox Controller Review – A Must-Have Gadget for Content Creators

-Configuring of keys is absolutely necessary when you start using Toubox controller.
-Its because different Softwares use different key combinations for different things.
+Configuring keys is absolutely necessary when you start using Toubox controller.
+It’s because different Softwares use different key combinations for different things.
 For example, the keyboard shortcut c activates the Razor Tool in Premiere Pro whereas c activates nothing in After Effects.
 In such cases, you will have to configure your Toubox accordingly.
-Configuring a key is easy, open the console, press any key on Tourbox controller, click on the highlighted option, press your key on your keyboard, save it.
+Configuring a key is easy, open the console, press any key on Tourbox controller, click on the highlighted option, press your key on your keyboard, and save it.
 You can even set multiple keys like Ctrl + Alt + Z.

 Configuring keys like Alt + TAB can be challenging

 Similar to shortcut keys, presets are super useful when you want to use the device for more than one application.
 As we saw above, some shortcut keys differ from applications to applications.
 These presets let you use a set of shortcuts for a particular application.
 For example. when you switch from Photoshop to AE, you can quickly switch the presets by using the console.
 This is a very very handy feature to have.

 Also, you can import or save the preset and send it to your friend or a co-worker.
 The preset file will be stored in .tb extension and the other person who is using it needs to have the console to open it.

 Tourbox can support any software because it is just like a keyboard.
 As far as I have tried, this controller works perfectly with Adobe Premiere Pro, After Effects, Photoshop, Google Chrome.
 You can probably use it for Paint too!
 In short, there is no limitation on how and where you use Tourbox.
 Just create a preset and configure the keys, you are good to go.